IBM/ibm-spectrum-scale-install-infra/README.md

 Users can define [variables](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html) to override default values and customize behavior of the roles.
 Refer to [VARIABLES.md](VARIABLES.md) for a full list of all supported configuration options.

-Additional functionality can be enabled by defining further variables.
+Additional functionality can be enabled by defining further [variables](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html).
 Browse the examples in the [samples/](samples/) directory to learn how to:

 - Configure storage and file systems (see [samples/playbook_storage.yml](samples/playbook_storage.yml))
 - Configure node classes and Spectrum Scale configuration attributes (see [samples/playbook_nodeclass.yml](samples/playbook_nodeclass.yml))
+- Deploy Spectrum Scale using JSON inventory (see [samples/playbook_json_ces.yml](samples/playbook_json_ces.yml))

 Available Roles